thomasv1995/INSEAD_interest_rates_study/README.md

 ## Scripts

 • "Annual_December_Real_Interest_Rates.Rmd": evaluates forecasting models for yearly inflation and shows results for yearly real interest rates using December as the reference month.
-Also outputs the computed annual real interest rate time series as a csv file.
+Also outputs the computed annual real interest rate time series as a csv file

 • "Annual_March_Real_Interest_Rates.Rmd": same as above but using March as the reference month

 • "Annual_Real_Interest_Rates.R": R program which essentially performs the same routine as above except that the user is prompted for a reference month and starting year.
 This made it easy for professors Adrian Buss and Joël Peress to instantly get results for difference reference months

 • "Monthly_Real_Interest_Rates.Rmd": evaluates monthly inflation forecasting models and presents results.
 Outputs the monthly real interest rate time series as a csv

 • "Krishnamurthy_Study.Rmd": Using Krishnamurthy & Vissing-Jorgensen, 2012 as reference, I perform linear regression to study the relationship between US Treasury Supply and real interest rates.
 The ultimate goal for professors Adrian Buss & Jöel Peress is to find a good instrumental variable (IV) to stud the relationship between real interest rates and stock price informativeness